 Final Thoughts - Dog Won't Eat His Food But Will Eat His Treats

 If there's one thing you can count on, it's your dog wanting food anywhere, anytime.
-So it can be quite concerning when your dog stops eating food.
-When a dog refuses to eat, it is most likely dealing with something serious.
+So, it can be pretty concerning when your dog stops eating food.
+When a dog refuses to eat, it most likely deals with something serious.
 It may be a medical concern or a behavioral issue.
-If your dog doesn't eat for 24 hours or more, take your dog to the vet to determine what's going on.
+If your dog doesn't eat for 24 hours or more, take your dog to the vet to determine what's happening.

-Sometimes dogs may still want human food and treats.
+Sometimes, dogs may still want human food and treats.
 This could be from conditioning or due to a medical issue.
 Either way, treats don't provide the same nutrients as a healthy, balanced diet.
-Luckily, there are ways to encourage your dog to eat their meals, including a feeding schedule, CBD, making mealtime fun, and limiting treats.
-With the right help, including a vet visit and natural home remedies, your dog will be eating again in no time!
+Luckily, ways to encourage your dog to eat their meals include a feeding schedule, CBD, making mealtime fun, and limiting treats.
+With the right help, including a vet visit and natural home remedies, your dog will be eating again soon!

 Leave a comment